AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ## Communication channels {#channels-capabilities}

-With Campaign Web user interface, you can create, design and send email, SMS and push notifications, and measure their impact using various dedicated reports, as detailed [in this section](../msg/gs-messages.md).
-However, the following channels are currently not available.
+With Campaign Web user interface, you can create, design and send **email**, **SMS** and **push notifications**, and measure their impact using various dedicated reports, as detailed [in this section](../msg/gs-messages.md).
+However, the following channels are currently **not** available: in-app, direct mail, LINE, Call center/Custom channel, Social marketing with X (Twitter).

 Use the provided links to browse the Campaign v8 (client console) documentation and learn more about these channels.